nodejs/examples/servers/README.md

 - An API server that responds with a JSON payload
 - A web server that serves dynamic content based on user requests

+## Contributing to Examples

+If you're interested in seeing more examples of servers using Node.js or want to help maintain the current examples, we more than welcome your contribution!
+See [CONTRIBUTING.md](../CONTRIBUTING.md) for more details 🤗